neuromorph/glass_grid/README.md

 ## User Guide
-- The UI is non-standard for a shell extension.
-It is more like artisanal / hand-crafted.
-Since it doesn't directly leverage existing UI (e.g. panel menu), the inputs are handled on its own.
-If you notice anything totally off, do report an issue.
 - The overlay can be quickly launched / dismissed using indicator toggle button in Panel or using a hotkey (default: \<Super>E).
 Both can be set from the Settings menu in the overlay itself.
 - The overlay will dismiss on Esc or automatically when it looses key focus.
 That is when you trigger open something e.g. extension preferences or when you click on some other app.
 [Note below].